Macrometacorp/docs/docs/photoniq/est/est-settings.md

 </TabItem>
 </Tabs>

-## Delete Settings

-REVIEWERS - What does deleting settings do?
-Is this deleting an EST origin?
-Why can't we do it in the UI?

-Use our interactive API Reference with code generation in 18 programming languages to: [delete EST settings](http://localhost:3000/docs/apiEst#/paths/api-est-v1-settings/delete).

 ## Edge Side Tagging Settings

 Edge Side Tagging provides the following settings.
 Field names in the web console are different than those in the API responses.